SamuelGouret/React-Todo/README.md

-Chapter 17: Get a todo completed
+Chapter 19: Change for a Card to display Todo